okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 Verbs ending in `-ing` (present participle) or `-ed`, `-d`, `-t`, `-en`, `-n` (past participle).

-Examples include "The dancing parrots entertained the crowd.", "The wrecked sailboat washed up on shore."
+Examples include "The dancing parrots entertained the crowd.", "The wrecked sailboat washed up on shore.".